akashrv/knative-samples/docs/image-processing.md

 kubectl label ns image-processing knative-eventing-injection=enabled

-#(optional) set the namespace as the default namespace for kubectl command
+# set the namespace as the default namespace for kubectl command
 kubectl config set-context $(kubectl config current-context) --namespace=image-processing
 ```
 2. Make sure the borker is Ready.